A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Problem Formulation

 \subsection{Problem statement}

-Given the positions of the target and obstacles, the path planning module aims to find a set of discrete waypoints to guide the vessel towards its target position while avoiding collision.
+Given the positions of the destination and obstacles, the path planning module aims to find a set of discrete waypoints to guide the vessel towards the destination while avoiding collision.
 The path should comply with rules 13-15 from COLREGs.
-Generally, the position information of the target and obstacles is incorporated into the path planning method.
+Generally, the position information of the destination and obstacles is incorporated into the path planning method.